Albanian Riviera Road Trip on the SH8: A Breathtaking Drive from Vlorë to Sarandë via Llogara Pass

 2., The Ascent Through Llogara Pass: SH8’s Most Iconic Climb

-• Use low gears both ascending and descending
+• Use low gears when climbing and engine braking when descending

-• Expect fog or sudden weather changes at the summit
+• Expect sudden fog, temperature drops, and high winds at the summit

 • Distance: ~20–25 km

-• Driving Time: Around 1 hour plus stops
+• Driving Time: ~1 hour (plus photo stops)

 Panoramic view from Llogara Pass on the SH8 road along the Albanian Riviera